 No actual footage has even been released but I’m convinced that Autumn has never seemed so very far away.

-Robert De Niro, Michelle Pfeiffer, Hank Azaria and Alessandro Nivola are the stars of The Wizard Of Lies, an HBO movie about Bernie Madoff and his Ponzi scheme which is also known as the largest financial fraud in United States history…
+Robert De Niro, Michelle Pfeiffer, Hank Azaria and Alessandro Nivola are the stars of The Wizard Of Lies, an HBO movie about Bernie Madoff and his Ponzi scheme.
+A scheme specifically known as the largest financial fraud in United States history…

 If you didn’t already know, boxing movies are still the thing, for today we have another.
 Starring Robert De Niro, Edgar Ramirez and Usher Raymond, Hands Of Stone is based on the true stories of boxer Roberto Duran and his celebrated trainer Ray Arcel…